PennLINC/qsirecon/docs/preprocessing.rst

 had ``eddy_correct`` and ``eddy`` in FSL, but DSI has relied on aligning the interleaved b0 images and applying the transforms to nearby non-b0 images.

-``qsiprep`` introduces a method for head motion correction that iteratively creates target images based on ``3dSHORE`` or ``MAPMRI`` fits.
+``qsirecon`` introduces a method for head motion correction that iteratively creates target images based on ``3dSHORE`` or ``MAPMRI`` fits.
 First, all b0 images are aligned to a midpoint b0 image (or the first b0 image if ``hmc_align_to="first"``) and each non-b0 image is transformed along with